-In each annual competition, an individual may participate in at most two proposals, across all classes, as PI, Co-PI, or Senior Personnel event that an individual exceeds this limit, proposals received within the limit will be accepted based on the earliest date and time of proposal submission (i.e., the first two proposals received will be accepted and the remainder will be returned without review).
+In each annual competition, an individual may participate in at most two proposals, across all classes, as PI, Co-PI, or Senior Personnel.

+These eligibility constraints will be strictly enforced in order to treat everyone fairly and consistently.
+In the event that an individual exceeds this limit, proposals received within the limit will be accepted based on the earliest date and time of proposal submission (i.e., the first two proposals received will be accepted and the remainder will be returned without review).
 No exceptions will be made.